 However, the vast majority of current research now recommends waiting until 6 months to start introducing solids.

-The purpose of this post, therefore, is not to condemn or put down anyone who chooses otherwise, but simply to share what I have learned.
+The purpose of this post, therefore, is not to start an argument or put down anyone who chooses otherwise, but simply to share what I have learned.
 Many moms do not know any differently, and I want to help them make the most informed decision possible.
 What they do with this information is then up to them!

 When Should I Start Introducing Solids?
 What the Experts Say

-Here are just a few organizations (there are many others) that have now modified their recommendations to agree with current research that it is best for babies to remain exclusively breast or formula fed for the first six months of life:
+Here are just a few organizations (there are many others) that have modified their recommendations to agree with current research that it is best for babies to remain exclusively breast- or formula-fed for the first six months of life: